junovhs/warden/README.md

 CONTEXT: You are coding inside a strict "Code With Intent" environment enforced by a binary linter called Warden.

 THE 3 LAWS (Non-Negotiable):
-1. LAW OF ATOMICITY (No Monoliths):
+1. LAW OF ATOMICITY (Token Limits):
-   - Files MUST be < 200 Lines of Code.
+   - Files MUST be < 2000 Tokens (~200 lines).
    - If a file grows too large, split it immediately.
    - React/UI: Split VIEW (Component.tsx) from LOGIC (useComponent.ts).

-2. LAW OF PARANOIA (Safety First):
+2. LAW OF PARANOIA (Scope Safety):
-   - Functions MUST use explicit error handling (Result, try/catch, Option).
-No silent failures.
+   - Logic Blocks MUST contain explicit error handling (Result, try/catch, Option) INSIDE the function body.
    - If a component is pure UI (visuals only), add "// warden:ignore" at the top.

 3. LAW OF BLUNTNESS (Naming):